 The Waurn Ponds Station upgrade was the first step in the staged upgrades to the Geelong Line.

-The upgrades enabled 20 peak and shoulder peak services to be extended to and from Waurn Ponds Station each week, with 2 extended services in the morning and 2 in the evening on weekdays.
+20 peak and shoulder peak services were extended to and from Waurn Ponds Station each week.
+2 extended services in the morning and 2 in the evening on weekdays.

 Key features of the upgrade included:

 - a second platform on the south side of the station with shelters and seating

 - track duplication to enable trains to pass each other in this section